 (4) Installation has finished.
 Deselect "...restart my computer now." and click Finish to so that you can install other items and restart your computer later.

 IDESwap Utility (Under ATKACPI Utility)

 Installing IDE Swap for Windows ME

-Installation is not required for Windows 2000.
 Insert the support CD and click IDESwap Utility on the autorun menu to start the installation wizard.